 Be warned: this show is INCREDIBLY graphic and gruesome.
 Flayed skin, lots of blood, piles of corpses, psychological and physical torture, and other forms of disturbing imagery abound in this horrific show.

 Not much else needs to be said.
 Everyone knows Hannibal.
-This series is basically a re-imagined crime drama that’s based loosely on the source material.
+This series is basically a re-imagined crime drama that’s loosely based on the source material.

-You can stream Hannibal on: Amazon Prime Video.
+You can stream Hannibal on: Amazon Prime Video

 3. The X-Files